w3f/Grant-Milestone-Delivery/deliveries/prosopo-milestone-2.md

 | 2      | Demo Website           | A demo website on that shows how to implement the Captcha Client.                                                                                                                                                                                                                                                | https://nft.demo.prosopo.io/                                                                                                                      | Deployed on netlify                                                                                                         |
 | 3      | Integration Repository | Scripts to run all components in developer environment                                                                                                                                                                                                                                                           | https://github.com/prosopo-io/integration/tree/develop#development-environment-set-up                                                             |

 ## Evaluation Plan

 Below you will find additional information to make it clear on how to proceed with the evaluation.

+### 0a.
+Licenses

+Licenses differ per package.
+All licenses are either MIT, GPLv3, or Apache License 2.0.

 ### 0b.
 Documentation